A Public Health Emergency has been declared in the ACT for the response to the COVID-19 pandemic. See the COVID-19 website for more information.

-Businesses who operate a Waste Facility in the ACT must hold a Waste Facility Licence - apply now.
+Businesses that operate a waste facility in the ACT must hold a Waste Facility Licence - apply now.

-Businesses who transport waste within, into or out of the ACT must hold a Waste Transporter Registration -apply now.
+Businesses that transport waste within, into or out of the ACT must hold a Waste Transporter Registration -apply now.

 Waste Management in the ACT